Gilbert-Maldonado/Gilbert-Maldonado.github.io/_posts/2016-10-09-week-seven.md

 So 561 (base 10) is 1000110001 (base 2)

 Then we find the remainder of 5^(2^(n)) where n is the number of digits in the binary representation.
 So we get as follows:
-(Note: Some of the equal signs following are equal signs and some of them are congruent signs.)
+(Note: Some of the signs following are equal signs and some of them are congruent signs.)

 ```
 5     =               5 (mod 18)